dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 public static Vector128<short> Create(short e0, short e1, short e2, short e3, short e4, short e5, short e6, short e7)
 ```

-And last, but not least a `Create` overload that accepts a buffer.
-It creates a vector with its elements set to the first `VectorXYZ<T>.Count`-many elements of the buffer.
-It's not recommended to use it in a loop, where `Load` methods should be used instead (performance).
+And last but not least we have a `Create` overload which accepts a buffer.
+It creates a vector with its elements set to the first `VectorXYZ<T>.Count` elements of the buffer.
+It's not recommended to use it in a loop, where `Load` methods should be used instead (for performance).

 ```cs
 public static Vector128<T> Create<T>(ReadOnlySpan<T> values) where T : struct